 For example, if you're discussing dinner plans, the keyboard might suggest restaurant-related images or food emoji without you having to search for them.

-The line between typing and speaking to your device is blurring.
-Advanced keyboards now integrate sophisticated voice recognition with text prediction for a seamless experience.
+The line between typing and speaking to your device has essentially disappeared in 2026.
+Advanced keyboards now integrate sophisticated voice recognition with text prediction for a seamless experience that feels natural and intuitive.
+What's more impressive is that these systems now understand context well enough to automatically switch between voice and text input based on your environment—quieting down in meetings or noisy cafes.

 The most advanced keyboard systems are now moving beyond just predicting text to suggesting actions and information retrieval.